Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 Capacitance Weightage Compared Across Class 12 Physics Chapters

-The table below maps how the ncert solutions for class 12 physics chapter 2 weightage compares with every other chapter of the Class 12 Physics syllabus.
-Marks are CBSE board averages over the last five papers.
-Chapter 2 ties with chapters 3 and 9 for the highest single-chapter weightage in the subject.
+The table below shows how Chapter 2 weightage compares with every other Class 12 Physics chapter.
+Marks are CBSE board averages.
+Chapter 2 ties with Chapters 3 and 9 for the top weightage.

 Chapter